rickballard/CoCiviumBackUp/insights/consent-controversies.md

 # Insight: Consent Controversies and Edge Cases

-This scroll addresses edge cases and philosophical controversies regarding consent in Civium.
+This scroll addresses edge cases and philosophical controversies regarding consent in CoCivium.
 These issues probe the limits of what can be said to be “voluntary,” especially under constraint, asymmetry, or deferred understanding.

 ---